freezing/cryptography/README.md

-# An Introduction to Encryption and Learning Cryptography
+# Learning Cryptography through Toy Implementations

-Cryptography is essential for security.
+<i>This repository contains toy implementations of various cryptographic systems.</i><br>
+<i>These implementations are only intended for educational purposes and are not suitable for production.</i>

+### Why learn about cryptography?

-It is used to preserve the integrity and confidentiality of sensitive information.
+- It is used to preserve the integrity and confidentiality of sensitive information.

-The internet is used by virtually everyone today for trivial purposes such as playing games and more critical tasks such as online banking.
+- Cryptography is used for critical tasks such as online banking.

-Users have started using the internet to access and utilize important services.

-A large part of ensuring secure communication is done using Cryptographic primitives.
+- A large part of ensuring secure communication is done using Cryptographic primitives.
+- Encryption systems like email security and file security widely use asymmetrical cryptography.

 # How to run the script
-this is the source code used in [*How RSA Cryptosystem WORKS - Intuitive approach*](https://youtu.be/nvcssTsiavg).
+this is the source code used in [**<i>How RSA Cryptosystem WORKS - Intuitive approach</i>**](https://youtu.be/nvcssTsiavg)

 ## create a virtual environment (optional but recommended)
 - install a venv manager such as [`virtualenv`](https://github.com/pypa/virtualenv)